 Go SDK

-The OpenPay Go SDK is a library designed to simplify integration with the OpenPay payment platform.
-It provides an easy way to interact with OpenPay's APIs for processing payments, managing customers, and handling other payment-related operations.
+The OpenPay Go SDK is a client library that streamlines integration with the OpenPay payment platform.
+It offers straightforward access to OpenPay’s APIs for processing payments, managing customers, and handling various payment-related tasks.

-This reference covers the full OpenPay Go SDK beyond the README in the SDK’s repository.
-For the code of the SDK and details, visit the project on GitHub.
+This reference provides comprehensive documentation for the OpenPay Go SDK beyond what’s available in the repository README.
+For the source code and further details, please visit the project on GitHub.

 go get github.com/stretchr/testify/assert